At Stainton School we live by our school values:

 As the children progress through the various units of work, their learning is assessed through a variety of methods e.g. teacher observation, pupil discussions and written work.
 As well as learning about religious beliefs and practices, we also learn through religion and apply principles to other aspects of life.

-The main religion which we focus upon is Christianity; the second faith that we look at is Islam.
+The main religion which we focus upon is Christianity; the second faith we look at is Islam.